BrilliantPlugins/wp-geometa/readme.txt

 == Upgrade Notice ==

+= 0.3.2 =
+ * Update to wp-geometa-lib 0.3.2.
+ * Updated internal filter callback function names to match the filter they're for.
+ * Updated branding to reflect company name change.
+ * Updated handling if submodules aren't checked out.

 = 0.3.1 =
 * This release brings support for stored spatial functions, a new button to rebuild the list of known spatial functions and support for https map tiles.